AlfredA93/recipe-repo-2/TESTING.md

 ## Manual Testing

 ## Validation
 All code is written by myself, excluding the injected code from DjangoQuill, AllAuth, Bootstrap and Django Framesworks and Libraries.
-For more detailed look at which code was written by myself, see this GitHub repository as this was all written by me, all page source material may have injected pieces of code, specifically from Django-Quill on all forms pages.
+For more detailed look at which code was written by myself, see this GitHub repository as this was all written by me, all page source material may have injected pieces of code, specifically from Django-Quill on all forms pages and recipe detailed pages.

 ### PEP8 Compliant